 Cobots: A beginner’s guide to collaborative robots

-Collaborative robots, commonly known as cobots, are designed to work alongside human employees without safety barriers, assuming proper risk assessment is conducted.
+Collaborative robots, commonly known as cobots, are meant to work alongside human employees without the need for safety barriers — assuming proper risk assessment, of course.

 Cobots have not always been as accessible as they are today.
-They came from industrial robots, often large, expensive, and confined to safety cages.
+They came from industrial robots, which were often large, expensive, and confined to safety cages.

-However, the real innovation of cobots started with the creation of more approachable robots that could safely interact with humans.
+However, the real innovation of cobots started with the idea of creating more approachable robots that could safely interact side-by-side with humans.

 For many years, large companies and manufacturers had to use traditional robots in their warehouses and factories.